williamngan/pts/guide/md/_0800_Sound.md

 Sound.input( constraints ).then( s => sound = s ); // advanced use cases
 ```

-Here's a simple demo of getting audio from microphone.
+Here's a basic demo of getting audio from microphone:

 ![js:sound_mic](./assets/bg.png)

 ##### You may first need to allow this page to access microphone, and then click the record button.
+We also make the recording stop when the pointer leave the demo area so that your microphone is not always on.

 You can then start and stop playing the sound like this: